Dr. Joe Hobot – President and CEO, American Indian OIC

 Throughout my years since attending school at AIOIC I have attended University of Phoenix in pursuit of a BA in Criminal Justice, completed several Human Resource classes at Carlson School of Business, and completed a year of training at St Thomas for Executive Director Leadership training.
 I believe that education is one of the keys to getting out of the cycle of poverty and that Takoda Institute is a great starting point to do so.

-Kimberly Ben-Haim, M.Ed, Director of Takoda Institute, Financial Aid Coordinator
+Kimberly Ben-Haim, M.Ed – Takoda Institute and Financial Aid Director

 I began working at American Indian OIC in June of 2017 as the Director of Takoda Institute.
 I have worked in higher education for over 11 years and love the challenges and opportunities that AIOIC presents.
 I am proud to help students achieve their goal of a post-secondary degree and is always keeping tabs on my own perennial education.